-Driven by EPR and increase in CE practices this could result in waste fishing gear being "harvested", e.g. cleaned and stored into materials banks, presenting an opportunity for start-ups, SMEs, entrepreneurs, co-operatives or social enterprises to develop new products (e.g. clothing) from the materials, new services (e.g. training, cleaning, repair) and new business models (e.g. rental of fishing gear).
+Driven by EPR and an increase in CE practices this could result in waste fishing gear being "harvested", e.g. cleaned and stored into materials banks, presenting an opportunity for start-ups, SMEs, entrepreneurs, co-operatives or social enterprises to develop new products (e.g. clothing) from the materials, new services (e.g. training, cleaning, repair) and new business models (e.g. rental of fishing gear).
 Combined with advances in technology (e.g. additive manufacturing or 3D printing) and tapping into local innovation systems, the possibilities could be substantial.
+However, not all fishing gear, materials, components or peripherals will be reusable and/or recyclable; therefore, another key issue will be how to classify and then manage degraded and contaminated gear, materials, components and peripherals.

-Finally, green public procurement could be used by local authorities (that host ports and harbours) to kick-start the demand side and stimulate innovation of, for example, incentivising the reuse of waste fishing gear in building and construction products in coastal areas.
+Finally, green public procurement could be used by local authorities (that host ports and harbours) to kick-start the demand side and stimulate innovation, for example, incentivising the reuse of waste fishing gear in building and construction products in coastal areas.

-The key issue will be changing the mindset from thinking about waste fishing gear to maximising the value in fishing gear products, components and materials for as long as possible in economic and social systems.
-This change in approach will require all key stakeholders to buy into a more systems driven strategy.
+The key issue will be changing the mindset from thinking about waste fishing gear to maximising the value in fishing gear products, components and materials, for as long as possible in economic and social systems.
+This change in approach will require all key stakeholders to buy into a more systems driven strategy that utilises products-services-systems (PSS) strategies, as well, 'systems design'.